You’re directing plenty of traffic to your site, perhaps through the effective SEO strategy you’ve got up and running.

 But the sales are still not coming.

 As well as directing targeted traffic to your website, you also need to convert that traffic.
 If that’s not happening, you could be making one of these common mistakes.
+Apply some simple conversion rate optimisation (CRO) changes to bump up performance.

 There’s Too Much Going On